 Nevertheless David took the stronghold of Zion, which is now the city of David.

 The inhabitants of Jebus said to David, “You will not come in here.”
 Nevertheless David took the stronghold of Zion, now the city of David.

-According to the quotes above, King David conquered Jebusite (Canaanite tribe) fortress called the “stronghold of Zion”.
-Then he renamed it to “City of David”.
+According to the quotes above, King David conquered the Jebusite (Canaanite tribe) fortress called the “stronghold of Zion.”
+Then he renamed it the “City of David.”

 Here are two other Bible verses that tie City Of David and Zion:

 Then Solomon assembled the elders of Israel and all the heads of the tribes, the leaders of the ancestral houses of the Israelites, before King Solomon in Jerusalem, to bring up the ark of the covenant of the Lord out of the city of David, which is Zion.

 Then Solomon assembled the elders of Israel and all the heads of the tribes, the leaders of the ancestral houses of the people of Israel, in Jerusalem, to bring up the ark of the covenant of the Lord out of the city of David, which is Zion.

 Psalm 2:6 (New Revised Standard Version):

 I have set my king on Zion, my holy hill.